Joint industrial council: Organisation

 Whitley councils may be organised in a hierarchical manner, reflecting the structure of the employing organisation.
 For example, within the UK civil service, Whitley councils exist at local, workplace level, then at departmental level and ultimately at national level.
 In other institutions a geographic hierarchy (local, area, regional, national) may be followed.

 National Health Service

 Functional Whitley councils were established in the NHS in 1948 to negotiate pay.

 In addition there was a Nurses and Midwives Whitley Council for Great Britain which negotiated conditions of service.
 It had 64 members, 41 for the staff side and 23 for the management side.
 The National Union of Public Employees and the Confederation of Health Service Employees each had four seats and the National Union of General and Municipal Workers had three.
 The Royal College of Nursing had twelve.
+It was not until 1963 that a practising nurse was elected Chair of this committee, with Grace Margery Westbrook 1963-1969.

 In 1979 there were eight functional councils in the National Health Service covering all NHS staff, except doctors and dentists, and a few other NHS workers who negotiated directly with the health departments.